About The Hearth

 - Partnering with the State of Oregon to help small towns address racial differences.

-The Hearth has produced public events in Oregon, North Carolina, Texas, California, and the United Kingdom– raising awareness of hundreds of social and environmental issues.
-In the process, The Hearth has raised funds and volunteers for countless non-profits within the United States and United Kingdom.
+The Hearth has produced public events in Oregon, North Carolina, Texas, California, Indiana, New Mexico, Minnesota, Washington, Florida, New York, and the United Kingdom – raising awareness about a wide variety of social, economic, and environmental issues.
+In the process, The Hearth has raised money and volunteers for dozens of nonprofits within the United States and United Kingdom.
 In addition to producing events, The Hearth has led numerous workshops and retreats for community leaders, religious workers, and community and environmental activists across the United States and United Kingdom.
-Through all of our work we’ve helped hundreds of people experience compassion, public acceptance, personal empowerment, and the pure joy of neighborliness by providing safe and transformative spaces for people to share their journey with others.
+Through all of our work, we’ve helped hundreds of people experience compassion, public acceptance, personal empowerment, and the pure joy of neighborliness by providing safe and transformative spaces for people to share their journey with others.